HISTORY OF DUDE

 DUDE is a collection of queer and trans perspectives on various topics related to trans guys.

-DUDE is a not for profit creative resource designed to celebrate positive representation of trans guys and to share skills and knowledge within our wider community.
+DUDE is a creative resource designed to celebrate positive representation of trans guys and to share skills and knowledge within our wider community.

 We accept that categories such as ‘transguys’ are not all-encompassing, yet on this we refer to the wisdom of Gayle Rubin, who suggests: